zdb999/coast-def/README.md

 # coastal-flood
-A model which simulates coastal flooding, and evaluated the economic benefits of climate adaptation strategies.
+A model which simulates coastal flooding, and evaluates the economic benefits of climate adaptation strategies.